iam-medvedev/wheel-monitor/README.md

 ## Overriding styles

-You can override styles by using `.wheel-monitor` class name.
+You can add custom `className` with desired styles.

+NOTE: If a custom `className` is specified, the default styles will not be applied.

 Example: